Physiotherapy

 Read More

 By Sumaiya Farheen and Andrew Siyabalawatte, May 2023.
-On the NHS, carpal tunnel syndrome is treated with surgery.
-Initially, an injection numbs your wrist so you do not feel pain and then a small cut is made in your hand.
-The carpal tunnel inside your wrist is cut so it no longer puts pressure on…
+On the NHS, doctors treat carpal tunnel syndrome with surgery.
+First, they inject your wrist with a numbing solution to prevent pain, then make a small cut in your hand.
+They cut the carpal tunnel inside your wrist so it no longer puts pressure on the nerve.…

 Read More